D28.1 Buffer Solutions

 A mixture containing a weak acid and its conjugate base, such as acetic acid and sodium acetate [CH3COOH(aq) + CH3COONa(aq)], or a mixture containing a weak base and its conjugate acid, such as ammonia and ammonium chloride [NH3(aq) + NH4Cl(aq)], is a buffer solution.
 A buffer solution resists changes in pH when small amounts of a strong acid or a strong base are added.

-A solution of equal concentrations of CH3COOH and CH3COONa is slightly acidic because Ka,acetic acid > Kb, acetate anion.
+A solution made from equal concentrations of CH3COOH and CH3COO– is slightly acidic because Ka,acetic acid > Kb, acetate anion.
 When a strong base, such as NaOH, is added to this solution, the OH– anions react with the H3O+ cations present in the solution in a very product-favored reaction, decreasing concentrations of H3O+:

 In response to this decrease in [H3O+] upon the addition of NaOH, the Ka,acetic acid equilibrium reaction:

 shifts towards producing more products, thereby restoring [H3O+] to almost the value it was before NaOH was added.
 Therefore, the net effect of the added NaOH is to convert some of the CH3COOH to CH3COO−.
 In other words, if you add the two above reaction equations, you would have: